emberjs/guides/source/localizable/tutorial/routes-and-templates.md

 ember g route about
 ```

-We can then see what actions were taken by the generator:
+The output of the command displays what actions were taken by the generator:

 ```shell
 installing route